mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 </Syntax>

 Notice that the code flow is similar: we first check whether the beneficiary has enough balance, then forge an operation that sends the money, and finally we update the balances mapping.
-The difference is that in Tezos the operations are not executed immediately: we store the operation and later return it as a result of the entrypoint.
+The difference is that in Mavryk the operations are not executed immediately: we store the operation and later return it as a result of the entrypoint.
 Hence, the balances are updated by the time the operation is executed, so the reentrancy attack is mitigated.

 However, in some cases reentrancy attacks are still possible, especially if contracts are supposed to "wait" for a callback in an indeterminate state.
 If you, for example, choose to store balances in a separate contract, your execution flow will need a lot more interactions than sending one internal operation: